wso2/docs-mi/en/docs/learn/integration-tutorials/storing-and-forwarding-messages.md

 # Store and Forward Messages for Guaranteed Delivery

 ## What you'll build
-Store and forward messaging is used for serving traffic to back-end services that can only accept request messages at a given rate.
+Store and forward messaging is used to serve traffic to back-end services that can only accept request messages at a given rate.
 This is also used to ensure guaranteed delivery of messages.
 Messages never get lost since they are stored in the message store and available for future reference.

 **In this tutorial**, instead of sending the request directly to the back-end service, you store the request message in the RabbitMQ broker.
 You will then use a **Message Processor** to retrieve the message from the store before delivering it to the back-end service.